fbpx

 Lavender is a beautiful and fragrant flowering plant that has been used for centuries in gardens worldwide.
 It’s an easy-to-grow perennial with many uses.
 Lavender can be grown as an ornamental or for its essential oils, which are used in aromatherapy and cosmetics.

-There are over 400 varieties of lavender available, ranging from dwarf plants to tall shrubs.
-The most popular varieties include English lavender (Lavandula angustifolia), French lavender (Lavandula stoechas) and Spanish lavender (Lavandula latifolia).
-Each variety has different characteristics such as flower color, fragrance intensity and growth habit.
+There are hundreds of varieties of lavender available, ranging from dwarf plants to tall shrubs.
+Each variety has different characteristics, such as flower color, fragrance intensity, and growth habit.

-When planting your lavender it’s important to choose a sunny spot with well-draining soil.
+When planting your lavender, choosing a sunny spot with well-draining soil is important.
 Amend the soil with compost before planting to ensure good drainage and water retention.
-Planting should take place in early spring when temperatures are still cool but not freezing cold; this will give your plants time to establish themselves before summer heat arrives.
+Planting should take place in early spring when temperatures are still cool but not freezing cold; this will give your plants time to establish themselves before the summer heat arrives.
 Space each plant 12 inches apart so they have room to grow without crowding one another out.

 You can harvest fresh flowers for use in potpourri or dried arrangements by cutting individual stems just above where leaves meet stem – cut on an angle for best results.
-To dry flowers, hang bunches upside down in a warm dark area away from direct sunlight until fully dry; this usually takes about two weeks depending on humidity levels outside.
+To dry flowers, hang bunches upside down in a warm, dark area away from direct sunlight until fully dry; this usually takes about two weeks, depending on humidity levels.

 Viburnum